Azure/azure-powershell/src/CosmosDB/CosmosDB/help/Az.CosmosDB.md

 Gets the CosmosDB MongoDB Database

 ### [Get-AzCosmosDBMongoDBDatabasePerPartitionThroughput](Get-AzCosmosDBMongoDBDatabasePerPartitionThroughput.md)
-Gets the Partition throughput distribution for a MongoDB Database.
+Gets the Partition throughput distribution for a MongoDB database.

 ### [Get-AzCosmosDBMongoDBDatabaseThroughput](Get-AzCosmosDBMongoDBDatabaseThroughput.md)
 Gets the CosmosDB throughput properties of MongoDB Database.